Discuss Eeeek Advice appreciated please in the Canada Tile Advice area at TilersForums.com.

 Process of elimination over months, and removing some of the ceiling below.
 I can see the water is dripping down through the plaster.

 Using waterproof tape and plastic sheet over the tiles on that wall stopped the leak instantly.
-So not water pipes, the shower itself, the waste or the silicone seal.
+So not water pipes, the shower itself, the waste or the Silicon seal.
 All these have been discounted.

 No cracks in the tiles either.